phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ![LED Light Strip](/images/arduino-block/lesson-10/step5.jpg)

-6) Take a jumper wire and hook it into ground of the led light strip and the gnd (ground) pin of the Arduino.
+6) Take a jumper wire and hook it into the ground of the led light strip and the gnd (ground) pin of the Arduino.

 ![LED Light Strip](/images/arduino-block/lesson-10/step6.jpg)